UPDATED NOTICE REGARDING COVID-19 at March 20th 2021

 - All visits should be by appointment only.
 Please do not come down without calling first.
 We will see emergencies as fast as we possibly can, as ever, but please call us first.
 We will be leaving a gap between appointments so as to reduce the in-out flow.
 This may mean we will have somewhat less capacity – please understand if you cannot be seen at the time you prefer.

-• When you arrive for your appointment please come to our reception window located at the side of the building to check-in – please note which car park space you are in and let the staff know.
+- When you arrive for your appointment please come to our reception window located at the side of the building to check-in – please note which car park space you are in and let the staff know.
 When we are ready to see you a vet/nurse will come out to you so please remain by your car.
 Your pet will be taken from you and taken inside for assessment – the vet will either speak with you outside or by phone to discuss your concerns regarding their health.

 - If you have children – please do not bring them.
 We love having families in with their little pets but until this crisis has passed it’s best children do not attend.
 If you must bring your children with you – which is of course understandable if they cannot be left at home alone – please keep them in the car.
 Call reception when you arrive and we will come out to you when we are ready. .

 - If you have a puppy or kitten please contact us to make an appointment for a health check and vaccination as these will be prioritised ahead of regular booster vaccinations.

 - For repeat medications (including flea and worm treatments) and for pet food please order them online and where possible please give us 48 hours notice.
 Of course if you do need your medication or food sooner than this please call the clinic and we will do everything we can to have your order ready.
 Please note a vet will need to approve all prescription medications so please try to give us notice so that you will not have any delay when you come to collect your medication.

 - When you arrive to collect medication/food please come to the reception window at the side of the building as you drive in where we can take payment and dispense your medication or food.